 When the office is contacted by a patient inquiring about TMD, they are scheduled for a consultation appointment.
 Before this appointment, a TMD questionnaire is sent to the patient to be completed and returned to the office for the doctor to evaluate prior to the consultation appointment.

 At the consultation appointment, Dr. Yount discusses the questionnaire.
 This appointment may take two – three hours.
 During this assessment, Dr. Yount becomes acquainted with the prospective patient and learns more about his/her history.
-After a through exam and evaluation, based on the information gathered, Dr Yount makes a decision whether he can treat the TMD condition or not.
+After a thorough exam and evaluation, based on the information gathered, Dr Yount makes a decision whether he can treat the TMD condition or not.
 This appointment also allows the patient to get to know the doctor and staff and decide if he/she would like to proceed with treatment.
 If a mutual agreement is reached, a records appointment is scheduled.

 The records appointment is very intense and usually takes five to seven hours depending on the severity of the case.
 Both the patient and the doctor are exhausted at the end of the records appointment and because of the intensity and length of this appointment; we recommend the patient have someone drive them home if they have traveled more than 20 miles.

 The records are crucial in determining the patient’s correct occlusial (bite) position.
 Dr. Yount is very thorough and discusses the results of his findings in detail with the patient.
 Once the bite is determined, Dr. Yount makes an orthotic for the patient based on the bite determined by the K-7 scan and Dr. Yount.
 The orthotic process takes up to 8 hours to complete and is fully constructed by Dr. Yount in his office.
 The next appointment for the patient is to deliver and adjust the orthotic.
 This appointment may take up to 8 hours.
 The appliance is designed to stabilize the bite and manage the patient’s TMD.
 As the patient’s muscles and bone positions change, adjustments to the appliance are needed.
-Two adjustments are included in the fee.
-After these have been reached, an additional fee is charged per adjustment.

 Many patients ask “How long will it take to straighten me out?”
 The length of treatment depends entirely on the patient.
 Some patients respond more quickly than others.
 Also, the length of treatment depends on the patient’s dedication to following the protocol established for them by Dr. Yount.